 A Bit Helps But Too Much Hurts

-Moderate sun exposure may be helpful for achieving adequate vitamin D levels in the body, and ensuring adequate levels of vitamin D may potentially help with acne to some degree.
-The sun's UV rays may also help kill acne bacteria and lessen inflammation, both of which could also help with acne.
+Moderate sun exposure may be helpful for achieving adequate vitamin D levels in the body, which may potentially help with acne to some degree.
+The sun’s UV rays may also help kill acne bacteria and lessen inflammation, both of which could also help with acne.

 However, too much sun exposure causes sunburn, which is highly irritating to the skin.
 Anything that irritates the skin can lead to acne as the skin repairs itself.
 If you find that you are breaking out “for no apparent reason” consider if you got a sunburn in the week or two prior to the breakout.